brunopistone/sm-end-to-end-mlops/README.md

 *Model Quality jobs manually* for testing batch executions

 ## 1. Machine Learning End to End with Amazon SageMaker

+As a first step, as a ML Expert I would like to experiment through notebooks the different capabilities offered by Amazon SageMaker.

+For the purpose of this section, you will see how to manage Notebooks and call APIs for interacting with the different Amazon SageMaker services.

 ### Environment Setup